OrlinKadyov03/ASP.NET-CORE-MVC---Projects/README.md

 ## Features

 - **Club Finder:** Locate running clubs in your area to connect with like-minded individuals.
-- **Race Explorer:** Discover upcoming races and events tailored to your preferences.
+- **Race Explorer:** Discover upcoming races and events tailored to your preferences..

 ## How It Works